 Our geography curriculum begins close to home, and gradually broadens out into the wider world.
-As they progress through the school they will look further and further afield, as well as looking in greater depth at their local area.
+As children progress through the school they will look further and further afield, as well as looking in greater depth at their local area.
 They are given opportunities to develop their comparative and analytical skills, and provided with a foundation of factual knowledge about the UK, Europe and the wider world.

 As well as developing key skills, Geography teaching provides our children with a greater insight into their world.
 Studying other cultures helps put their own lives into a more global context.
 By viewing the differences between life in London and elsewhere in the world, children are also able to pinpoint the similarities and connections between different cultures.